 Economic growth and structural change

-NSW has the largest economy in Australia, contributing around one-third of national economic output in 2017.
-Between 1990–91 and 2017–18, the economic output of NSW doubled.
-Over that period the NSW economy has sustained positive growth of real Gross State Product (GSP) of around 2.6% per annum, on average (see Figure 2.1).
+NSW has the largest economy in Australia, contributing around one-third of national economic output in 2020.
+Between 1990–91 and 2019–20, the economic output of NSW doubled.
+Over that period, the state economy has sustained positive growth in real Gross State Product (GSP) of around 2.4% per annum on average (see Figure 2.1).

 Structural change in the economy

-Over the past 30 years the NSW economy has been shifting from a resource intensive economy based on mining, manufacturing and agricultural production, towards the services and technological sectors.
+Over the past 30 years, the NSW economy has been shifting from resource-intensive industries, such as manufacturing, mining and agricultural production, to the services and technological sectors.
 These sectors are less dependent on the use of natural resources and typically involve lower environmental impacts than primary and secondary industries.

-The next slowest growing sector is utilities, with electricity, gas and water services growing by only 22.3%.
-By contrast, over the same period the financial and insurance services sector grew by over 223%, overtaking manufacturing as the State's largest sector in the year 2000.
-Information, media and telecommunications is the fastest growing sector, with real growth of 262%.
-Agriculture, forestry and fishing grew by 65%, while mining grew by 181% (ABS 2018a, Table 2).
+Over the same period, the financial and insurance services sector grew by over 236%, overtaking manufacturing as the state's largest sector in 2002.
+Information, media and telecommunications is the fastest growing sector, with real growth of 275%.
+Other growing sectors include mining (166% growth of the 30-year period); agriculture, forestry and fishing (33%) and utilities (electricity, gas and water services –32%). ().

 Emissions intensity of the economy

-While the key drivers of economic and population growth have both continued to grow steadily, total carbon emissions have been steadily declining (see Figure 2.2).
-The pattern is less regular for energy consumption which has largely grown at about the same rate as population, before declining from around the start of this decade.
+While the key drivers of economic and population growth have continued to grow steadily, total carbon emissions fell sharply from 1990 to 1993 and have fluctuated since then, rising till 2007 before falling back to the 1995 level by 2019 (see Figure 2.2).
+The pattern is less regular for energy consumption which has largely grown at about the same rate as population, before declining steadily from around 2011.

-Figure 2.3 shows the change over time in the carbon emissions intensity and the energy intensity of the NSW economy; that is, the emissions produced, or the energy used for each dollar of GSP.
+Figure 2.3 shows the change over time in the intensity of carbon emissions and energy in the NSW economy: that is, the emissions produced or the energy used for each dollar of GSP.

 Energy use and the economy

 Sustained economic growth relies on energy for the production of goods and the delivery of services.
-While NSW’s population and economy have grown, energy consumption has fallen (see the Population and topics).
-Electricity consumption and generation has been and continues to be affected by a broad suite of factors, including:
+While the NSW population and economy have grown, energy consumption has fallen (see theand topics).
+Electricity consumption and generation has been and continues to be affected by many factors, including:

-- adoption of more energy efficient technologies (see above and the topic)
+- adoption of more energy-efficient technologies (see the topic)

-- a significant, industry-led transition towards low-emissions, renewable energy sources in NSW to generate electricity (see the topic)
+- a significant, industry-led transition towards low-emission renewable energy sources in NSW to generate electricity (see the topic)

 - greater consumer engagement and attention to energy use and cost, including increasing the amount of generation for own use.

-As noted above, the economy has been restructuring away from the production of goods towards the production of services, which typically requires less energy per dollar of value added.
-Figure 2.3 above shows that emissions from the energy sector per dollar have also fallen since 1990, with this decline matching the reduction in energy intensity quite closely.
+As noted above, the economy has been restructuring away from the production of goods towards the delivery of services, which typically requires less energy per dollar of value added.
+Figure 2.3 shows that emissions from the energy sector per dollar have also fallen since 1990, with this decline closely matching the reduction in energy intensity.

-Figure 2.2 above shows that total energy use has fallen from the start of this decade, while Figure 2.3 also shows that energy emissions dipped below energy intensity from about this time.
-This corresponds with a downturn in economic activity due to the global financial crisis, but more significantly the rapid uptake of energy from renewable resources in NSW, from about this time.
+Figure 2.2 shows that total energy use has fallen from around 2011 of this decade, while Figure 2.3 indicates that energy emissions per GSP also dipped below energy intensity from about this time.
+This corresponded with a downturn in economic activity due to the global financial crisis, but more significantly the rapid uptake of energy from renewable resources in NSW from about this time.

 Electricity prices are driven over time by several key factors including: